willem-vanheemstrasystems/tessel2-headstart/servo/README.md

 To see what else you can do with the servo module, see the [module docs](https://github.com/tessel/servo-pca9685) here.

 If you run into any issues you can check out the [servo forums](https://forums.tessel.io/c/modules/servo).

+Have a look at the [Robot Arm](https://tessel.hackster.io/esvit/robot-arm-controlling-with-javascript-bdfeeb) that you can control with JavaScript using the Tessel2 and the servo module for Tessel2.